Garland tries to untangle the Trump legacy at the Justice Department

 Doing so, he added, “is not always easy,” particularly when it comes to decisions that involve both legal interpretations and policy differences.

-Others in the Justice Department said Garland and his team have always known some decisions they make will be unpopular with certain political factions and constituencies, but the attorney general aims to ensure the rule of law is followed, and any improper considerations are kept out of the decision-making process.
+Others in the Justice Department said that Garland and his team have always known some decisions they make will be unpopular with certain political factions and constituencies, but that the attorney general aims to ensure that the rule of law is followed and that any improper considerations are kept out of the decision-making process.

-“That is something fundamental that supersedes anyone’s unhappiness over a particular decision,” said a senior Justice Department official, who spoke on the condition of anonymity to discuss their decision-making process.
+“That is something fundamental that supersedes anyone’s unhappiness over a particular decision,” said a senior Justice Department official, who spoke on the condition of anonymity to discuss the decision-making process.
 “We hopped on a train moving at full speed, and that poses many challenges,” the person added.

-On Monday, Garland met with senior executives from three news organizations — CNN, The Washington Post, and the New York Times — to address their concerns that the Trump Justice Department had secretly subpoenaed their reporters’ phone records to try to identify alleged leakers of classified information.
+Last week, Garland met with senior executives from three news organizations — CNN, The Washington Post and the New York Times — to address their concerns that the Trump Justice Department had secretly subpoenaed their reporters’ phone records to try to identify alleged leakers of classified information.

 As the news organizations were notified, the Justice Department initially defended the practice as having followed “the established procedures within its media guidelines policy.”